alexandermendes/next-micro/docs/configuration.md

 };
 ```

-A `nextmicro.config.js` (JavaScript) example might look something like this:
+A `nextmicro.config.js` example might look something like this:

 ```js
 module.exports = {